 Change of the European Harmonized Lift Standards - EN81-20 and EN81-50

 Planners, developers and installers that intend to install new lifts, should note that by the end of 31 August 2017 all lift installations have to comply to the new harmonized lift standards: EN 81-20:2014 and EN81-50:2014.
 These standards were published on the 12 December 2014 to replace the former EN 81-1/2:1998+A3:2009 standards.

 The main objectives of the new standards are to reflect the new legal framework, and also to improve the lift safety issues.
 Immediate remedial action has to be taken if there are any scheduled plans regarding the placing on the market of new lifts that are close to this deadline.
 Therefore, as from the 12th December 2014 to the 31st August 2017, both standards: ‘EN 81-1/2:1998+A3:2009’ and ‘EN 81-20:2014; EN81-50:2014’, provide presumption of conformity with the Lifts Directive that was transposed into Maltese legislation by means of the Lifts Regulations, 2016.

 However it should be also noted that as from 31st August 2017, only the standards ‘EN 81-20:2014 and EN81-50:2014’ will provide presumption of conformity with the Lifts Directive.

-The new EU Declaration of Conformity can be downloaded from the links provided below.
-Please note that these documents are a means of guidelines for installers to draw up an EU Declaration of Conformity for Lifts and manufacturers to draw up an EU Declaration of Conformity for Safety Components of Lifts as stipulated by of the new Lift Regulations which entered into force on the 20 April 2016.
+The template of the EU Declaration of Conformity can be downloaded from the link provided below.
+Please note that this document is a guideline for installers to draw up an EU Decalaration of Conformity for Lifts as stipulated by the Lift Regulations which entered into force on the 20th of April 2016.

 Declaration Of Conformity Lifts